-Most people who wear contact lenses would agree that the most disturbing aspect of contacts is having to remove them, but sometimes that is a relief.
-The maintenance of contact lenses and the irritation some people experience can be downright inconvenient.
+Most people who wear contact lenses would agree the most disturbing aspect of contacts is having to remove them; however, sometimes removal brings relief.
+The maintenance of contact lenses and the eye irritation some people experience can be downright inconvenient.

-An ICL is an placed in the eye’s natural lens, hidden behind the iris.
-The patient’s natural lens remains intact and no tissue is removed, but the ICL corrects imperfections that are causing vision problems.
-From the outside, ICLs cannot be seen, but once in place, they deliver incredibly crisp and sharp vision — and without glasses or contact lenses!
+An ICL is placed alongside the eye’s natural lens and is hidden behind the iris.
+The patient’s natural lens remains intact and no corneal tissue is removed.
+The ICL corrects imperfections that lead to poor eyesight.
+While ICLs cannot be seen from the outside once in place, they deliver incredibly crisp vision – without the need for glasses or contact lenses!

-Many LASIK centers focus their training, investments, and advertising on LASIK and don’t offer LASIK alternatives.
+Many LASIK centers in St. Louis pour their training, investments and advertising into LASIK but don’t offer LASIK eye surgery alternatives.
 After all, LASIK surgery holds a well-deserved spot as one of the most successful elective procedures in medical history.
-Just as every person is unique, so are our eyes.
-There is no one-size-fits-all solution, and for many patients, Visian ICL is the best option.
+However, just as every person is unique, so are their eyes.
+While there is no one-size-fits-all solution for vision correction surgery, for many patients, Visian ICL is the best option.

 Your Brinton Vision Ocular Analysis will provide the information needed to develop a customized, personalized plan to help you obtain visual freedom.